 And Anheuser-Busch isn’t the only one – Oreo leveraged growing excitement leading up to season 8 too, with this excellent co-branded commercial recreating the GoT title sequence.

 The lesson for marketers: When paired well, the potential of reaching previously untapped customer segments with a co-branded campaign is well worth your while.
 Loyal fans love it when much-loved brands collide in unexpected ways, and marketers would do well to strike while the iron is hot to stoke the flames of their social media fanbases whenever possible.
-Selligent Marketing Cloud client, AW LAB, for example, created a highly engaging social campaign that not only generated excitement for their co-branded campaign with Nike but also charged and enriched customer profiles with valuable data.
+Marigold Engage client, AW LAB, for example, created a highly engaging social campaign that not only generated excitement for their co-branded campaign with Nike but also charged and enriched customer profiles with valuable data.

 As you’re gearing up for this final, thrilling season of GoT, consider how you might ramp up your marketing efforts to deliver a new level of personalized interaction with your loyal customers.
 You may not ‘claim the throne,’ but you just might end up claiming a higher level of engagement and increased ROI… and that’s a prize worth pursuing.